If you were Mr STRYD, “Where would you take the product next?”

 Perhaps another area for improvement is the accuracy of the data.
 For what it claims to do it appears to be generally accepted as being ‘accurate’.
 But there are two things that could be worked on here.
 Firstly STRYD does not seem to account for wind.
 Some will counter that the effect of wind is minimal but I would say that a ‘regular’ wind might easily knock 10 secs/km off my pace.
 Maybe the effect is psychological?
 Maybe there could be some form of POWERPOD-like sensor solution which DOES take into account the effect of wind on power.
 Finally I’m tempted to think that running downhill with STRYD on steepish ground seems to give lower power figures than I would expect – based on my scientifically flawed sample size of ‘me’.

 I suspect there will be exciting, STRYDing times ahead.

 Detailed Review of STRD Footpod (here).
-I update this from time-to-time and there are still sections to be expaned (April 2017)
+I update that review from time-to-time.

 Price, Availability & Discount Code